 Unless otherwise specified, resistors are supplied with resistance tolerance of ±4% of nominal value.
 In addition, a Kelvin Bridge determination of its exact resistance, accurate to ±0.2% is supplied with each unit.
+The thermal coefficient of the coaxial shunts is 8-10 ppm/degC.
 A wide range of special resistance values for any of our standard units can be supplied.

 Pulsed current applications

 Single phase angle indicators V-A